It would be worthwhile to take a closer look at IAMGOLD Corporation (IAG)

-In Monday’s session, IAMGOLD Corporation (NYSE:IAG) marked $1.21 per share, up from $1.19 in the previous session.
-While IAMGOLD Corporation has overperformed by 1.68%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, IAG fell by -48.07%, with highs and lows ranging from $3.77 to $1.12, whereas the simple moving average fell by -49.81% in the last 200 days.
+The share price of IAMGOLD Corporation (NYSE:IAG) fell to $1.01 per share on Friday from $1.13.
+While IAMGOLD Corporation has underperformed by -10.62%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, IAG fell by -53.88%, with highs and lows ranging from $3.77 to $1.12, whereas the simple moving average fell by -57.49% in the last 200 days.

 Top 5 Cheap Stocks to Own Right Now